dhwanipatel14/Neural-Network-Learnings/README.md

 # Neural-Network-Learnings

-Learning implementing neural network in python using its libraries.
+Learning implementing neural network in python using Numpy and Pytorch
 Credits: YouTube Channel => sentdex